Principle Investigator

 Graduate Research Assistant

-Nick Graduated from Eckerd College in 2021 majoring in both Marine Science and Environmental studies while minoring in both Mathematics and Chemistry.
+Nick graduated from Eckerd College in 2021 majoring in both Marine Science and Environmental studies while minoring in both Mathematics and Chemistry.
 After graduation, Nick worked in Hawaii as a conservationist – aiding in cetacean photo-ID, sea turtle rehabilitation, and humpback whale disentanglement.
 More recently, he spent some time at the Bimini Biological Field Station, where he spent the summer tagging large coastal elasmobranchs to help BBFS with their ongoing spatial ecology projects.
-As a first year’s master’s student, Nick is working on elasmobranch population connectivity in the Gulf of Mexico through stable isotope analysis, comparing life histories of blacktip sharks, bull sharks, and southern stingrays.
+As a first year’s master’s student, Nick is working on elasmobranch population connectivity in the Gulf of Mexico through stable isotope analysis, comparing life histories of blacktip sharks, bull sharks, and Atlantic stingrays.
 Outside of his research, Nick enjoys soccer and going on hikes with his dog.

-Undergraduate Students
+Undergraduate Student

 Undergraduate Research Assistant